Aantrreksh/GRASS-GIS-Addons-Code-Repository/README.md

 ## Created And Designed By, Aantrreksh Singh
-## Creared Using - Python, TensorFlow, along with Advanced Jupyter Notebook skills.
+## Created Using - Python, TensorFlow, along with Advanced Jupyter Notebook skills.